rbouadjenek/DeepQA/README.md

 # Training the models

-  You can train the models described in the paper by clicking on the following links (<b>make sure TPU is activated</b>):
+  You can train the models described in the paper by clicking on the following links (<b>make sure TPU is activated and that you have a Pro account</b>):

 - MILP algorithm: [Click here to open the Notebook ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rbouadjenek/DeepQA/blob/master/DeepQA/QA_V2.0_MILP.ipynb).